-Attorney Phillip J. Cohn, also at MyChildsRights.com, is the Founder and Chairman of the firm’s Education Law Department.
+Attorney Phillip J. Cohn, also at MyChildsRights.com, is of counsel as a member of the law firm of Cohn & Paul, PLLC.
 Practice areas handled by the Education Law Department include: education law (with a focus on special education and student disciplinary matters), criminal law (with a focus on representing juvenile offenders and young adults), appeals for students with disabilities for standardized testing (such as the ACT and College Board exams), and representation of students in college related matters.
 Attorney Cohn and his team represent families throughout Connecticut and New York.

 A team approach to education law and defending children’s rights.
 Attorney Cohn has developed a team of experienced education law attorneys within a larger general practice law firm.
 This unique approach to education law enables the Education Law Department, headed and founded by Attorney Phillip Cohn, to provide a powerful, one-stop-shop for families seeking representation in Connecticut and New York.
 The Education Law Department also includes Attorneys Piper Paul and Jamie Mattice.

 1. Special education law disputes, including claims under the Individuals with Disabilities Education Act (“IDEA”).

 2. Education law disputes related to Section 504 of the Rehabilitation Act of 1973 (“504”) and the American with Disabilities Act (“ADA”) which requires accommodations for students with life threatening food allergies, diabetes, ADD-ADHD, narcolepsy, and other neurological and medical conditions.

 3. Education law disputes, involving harassment, intimidation, safety, and bullying concerns.

 4. Legal consulting regarding tuition reimbursement, i.e., factors and circumstances that may render out-of-district, unilateral placements (such as day schools and residential programs) appropriate under special education law.